 It is important to note that the officers are not simply looking for those under the influence of alcohol, they will also be checking for those who they believe may be driving under the influence of drugs (drug DUI) as well, including but not limited to heroin, marijuana, cocaine and even prescription drugs.

 Arrested at a DWI Checkpoint in Monmouth County, New Jersey?

-If you or a loved one has been charged with DWI, assault by auto, leaving the scene of a fatal, DUI for marijuana or any other offense for that matter in Monmouth County, the Keith Oliver Criminal Law can help.
-We are a Monmouth County based criminal defense firm that has been defending those accused of driving while intoxicated and other serious crimes in courts throughout Monmouth County, including Sea Girt and Sea Bright for years now.
+If you or a loved one has been charged with DWI, assault by auto, leaving the scene of a fatality, DUI for marijuana, or any other offense for that matter in Monmouth County, the Keith Oliver Criminal Law can help.
+We are a Monmouth County-based criminal defense firm that has been defending those accused of driving while intoxicated and other serious crimes in courts throughout Monmouth County, including Sea Girt and Sea Bright for years now.
 To schedule a free initial consultation today, please call our Middletown office at 732-858-6959 or contact us online.

 For more information on the DWI checkpoints in Sea Girt and Sea Bright, please check out the following article: More DWI checkpoints planned in Monmouth County this weekend.